johame72/DisplayTree/README.md

 ### 🛠 Option 1: Add Script Directory to the PATH

 1. **📁 Move Script**: Move `DisplayTree.ps1` to a directory that is easy to remember and access.
-For example, you could create a `Scripts` folder in your user directory or on your `C:\` drive.
+For example, you could create a `Scripts` folder in your user directory or your `C:\` drive.

 2. **🌐 Add to PATH**: Add that directory to your system's `PATH` environment variable.